heiswayi/heiswayi.nrird.com/_posts/2016-12-29-asynchronous-powershell-scripter.md

 ### Source Code and Downloads

-Asynchronous PowerShell Scripter source code is available on [GitHub](https://github.com/heiswayi/AsyncPowerShellScripter) repository and licensed under [MIT License](https://github.com/heiswayi/AsyncPowerShellScripter/blob/master/LICENSE.md).
-The source code is personally maintained by me, however if anyone interested to contribute, the person is free to do so; just fork out the repository, make changes and pull request.
+Asynchronous PowerShell Scripter source code is available on [GitHub](https://github.com/heiswayi/AsyncPowerShellScripter) and licensed under [MIT License](https://github.com/heiswayi/AsyncPowerShellScripter/blob/master/LICENSE.md).
+The source code is personally maintained by me, however if anyone interested to contribute, feel free to fork, make changes and pull request.

-To download the binary package (executable file), please visit Asynchronous PowerShell Scripter [release page here](https://github.com/heiswayi/AsyncPowerShellScripter/releases).
+To download the binary package (executable file), you may visit the [release page here](https://github.com/heiswayi/AsyncPowerShellScripter/releases).

 ### Credits

-This project is originally inspired from or a derivative works of [Asynchronously Execute PowerShell Scripts from C# by jpmik](https://www.codeproject.com/Articles/18409/Asynchronously-Execute-PowerShell-Scripts-from-C).
+This project is originally inspired from or a derivative works of [Asynchronously Execute PowerShell Scripts from C# WinForms by jpmik](https://www.codeproject.com/Articles/18409/Asynchronously-Execute-PowerShell-Scripts-from-C).